pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     - [Using the `cfssl` system](#using-cfssl)
     - [Using the `cert-manager` system](#using-cert-manager)

-## Step 1: Issue certificates for components of the TiDB cluster
+## Step 1: Generate certificates for components of the TiDB cluster

-This section describe how to issue certificates using two methods: `cfssl` and `cert-manager`.
+This section describes how to issue certificates using two methods: `cfssl` and `cert-manager`.

 ### Using `cfssl`